 Extended producer responsibility – briefly explained

 Companies that place products on the market in the EU are responsible for their entire life cycle : This applies not only to the products themselves, but also to packaging and other components that are disposed of by end consumers.
-Extended Producer Responsibility (EPR) requires companies to ensure take-back and recycling solutions.
+The Extended Producer Responsibility (EPR) requires companies to ensure take-back and recycling solutions.

 Extended producer responsibility is increasingly affecting textiles.
 Countries such as France, the Netherlands and Sweden have already introduced EPR obligations.
 Austria is also preparing for new regulations.